Vitamin C (Ascorbic Acid)

 - Bronchitis.
 Taking vitamin C by mouth does not seem to have any effect on bronchitis.

-- Eye disease associated with a medicine called interferon.
-Taking vitamin C daily by mouth does not seem to reduce the risk of eye disease associated with interferon therapy in people with liver disease.
+- Eye damage associated with a medicine called interferon.
+Taking vitamin C by mouth does not seem to prevent eye damage in people receiving interferon therapy for liver disease.

 - Lung cancer.
-Research suggests that taking vitamin C, alone or together with vitamin C, does not reduce the risk of lung cancer or death due to lung cancer.
+Taking vitamin C, alone or with vitamin E, does not seem to prevent lung cancer or death due to lung cancer.

 - Pancreatic cancer.
-Research shows that taking vitamin C together with beta-carotene plus vitamin E does not reduce the risk of pancreatic cancer.
+Taking vitamin C together with beta-carotene plus vitamin E does not prevent pancreatic cancer.

 - High blood pressure during pregnancy (pre-eclampsia).
-Some research suggests that taking vitamin C by mouth along with vitamin E seems to prevent high blood pressure during high-risk pregnancies.
-However, most research shows that taking vitamin C with vitamin E does not reduce the risk of high blood pressure during pregnancy.
+Most research shows that taking vitamin C with vitamin E does not prevent high blood pressure during pregnancy.

 - Complications during pregnancy.
-Research suggests that taking vitamin C, alone or with vitamin E, does not reduce the risk of complications during pregnancy.
+Taking vitamin C, alone or with vitamin E, does not prevent many pregnancy complications, including preterm birth, miscarriage, stillbirth, and others.

 - Skin problems related to radiation cancer treatments.
 Applying a vitamin C solution to the skin does not prevent skin problems caused by radiation treatments.